The Roots of Resilience

 The Roots of Resilience are part of a wholistic approach to cultivating resilient health.
 While we may focus on an individual root, in reality there is a lot of overlap and interdependence among the Roots.

 Working with the Roots of Resilience is a circular path--we can choose a couple of Roots in which to begin our work and then later circle back to other Roots, or even revisit Roots and deepen our work there.
 There is no need to work on all of the Roots of Resilience at once.
-Each person will be coming to this work from a different point on the journey, so where and how each person begins working with the Roots of Resilience will differ. |
+Each person will be coming to this work from a different point on the journey, so where and how each person begins working with the Roots of Resilience will differ.
+We're not aiming for perfection with any of the Roots of Resilience.
+We're working to bring some improvements, some additional comfort, some increase in resilience.
+And any amount of improvement, any bit of extra comfort, any amount of extra resilience in a Root area is great!

 We can view the Roots of Resilience through both a macro (bigger picture) and micro (smaller picture) lens.
 At the outermost macro level is the larger community of humans and the more-than-human world and the interdependence that exists here.
 It's all connected--the health and wellbeing of each individual being (both human and more-than-human) is connected to the health and wellbeing of others.
 When we care about others, we care about ourselves; when we care about ourselves, we care about others.
 If we only care about others, we will suffer.
 If we only care about ourselves, others will suffer.